-At David Mateo Art, we explore the art of hyperrealistic hand-drawn art, a movement that challenges the boundaries of what we consider real.
-At the heart of this fascinating style, my work seeks to capture the essence of life through charcoal and graphite, creating pieces that captivate with their technical precision.
+At David Mateo Art, we explore the art of hand-drawn hyperrealistic drawing, a movement that challenges the boundaries of what we consider real.
+At the heart of this fascinating style, my work seeks to capture the essence of life through charcoal and graphite, creating works that captivate with their technical precision.

-Essential techniques in the art of hyperrealistic hand drawing
+Essential techniques in the art of hand-drawn hyperrealistic drawing

-In the art world, where imagination and creativity reign, there's a movement that challenges the limits of what we consider real: hyperrealism.
-At David Mateo Art, we immerse ourselves daily in the art of hyperrealistic hand-drawn art, a discipline that seeks to reproduce reality with an astonishing level of detail and precision.
+In the world of art, where imagination and creativity reign, there is a movement that challenges the boundaries of what we consider real: hyperrealism.
+At David Mateo Art, we immerse ourselves daily in the art of hand-drawn hyperrealistic drawing, a discipline that seeks to reproduce reality with an astonishing level of detail and precision.

-As an artist, I use meticulous techniques to create works that resemble photographs, but are actually the result of thousands of hand strokes on paper.
-It is in this field that I have found my language, transforming each drawing into a testament to patience and technical mastery.
+As an artist, I use meticulous techniques to create works that look like photographs, but which are actually the result of thousands of manual strokes on paper.
+It is in this field that I have found my language, turning each drawing into a testament to patience and technical mastery.

-Essential techniques in the art of hyperrealistic hand drawing
+Essential techniques in the art of hand-drawn hyperrealistic drawing

 What distinguishes my work is the obsessive attention to detail.
-It's not just about copying a reference, but about capturing every tiny feature, every deep shadow, and every texture of the animal's skin or fur.
+It's not just about copying a reference, but about capturing every small feature, every deep shadow, and every texture of skin or animal fur.
 I use photographs as a base, but the process goes far beyond that, adding nuances of light that the camera sometimes fails to capture.

 The struggle for authenticity: Charcoal and Graphite

-To achieve this level of realism, I exclusively use analog tools.
-My process centers on the use of charcoal and graphite, materials that allow me to create dramatic contrasts and a richness of grays that gives the piece an almost tangible presence.
-Far from the coldness of AI-generated creations or industrial brushstrokes, my works maintain a polished surface where the stroke merges with the soul of the subject.
+To achieve this level of realism, I use exclusively analog tools.
+My process focuses on the use of charcoal and graphite, materials that allow for dramatic contrasts and a richness of grays that gives the piece an almost tangible presence.
+Far from the coldness of AI creation or industrial brushstrokes, my works maintain a polished surface where the stroke merges with the soul of the subject.

 A slow and meticulous process